 * The Family is the focal point of the program.

 * Nature and the camping experience are integral parts of the program.

 * The spirit of the program is experienced through belonging to a small Community, called a Tribe.

 * Fun is the magic of the program.

-The YMCA Core Values of caring, honesty, respect, and responsibility make up the other directional points.
+The Indian Guides Core Values of caring, honesty, respect, and responsibility make up the other directional points.
 Along the journey, adults should model, teach, and demonstrate these values as well as give children many opportunities to practice and celebrate them.
 Adults should also point out and discuss with children any behavior that is inconsistent with these values.
 Initially, these four values provide guidance in helping children select activities, make decisions, and choose appropriate courses of action-both in the program and in their lives.
 As children grow, these values become their own internal compass.

 The aims allow you and your Tribe members to personalize rituals, activities, and events.
 You can develop activities relevant to your own town and your own common experiences.
 For example, a group in Texas may build a theme around Texas explorers and pioneers, while a group on the coast may use a scuba or water exploration theme.
 In each case family, fun, nature, and community might take on a slightly different meaning.

 We designed Lake Prairie Indian Guides and Princess program for parents or other significant adults in children's lives and their children ages five through nine.
 An adult and child must attend program activities together as a pair.
 In Indian Guides, the parent is the Guide, and the child is the Brave or Princess.
 Typically, Indian Guides programs appeal most to fathers and sons or fathers and daughters, although some of our Tribes have had success with mother-son or mother-daughter programs.